sahilgupta20/sahilgupta20/README.md

 # SahilGupta-readme
-for freelance work? do reach, email- ribhugupta20@gmail.com :)
+for freelance work? do reach, email:)
 Hi, I'm Sahil this is my personal github account and i dont use this for most of my projects, below are some freetime hand's on👋

 Software Developer | MASc in Software Engineering @ MUN